Scalable approximation of the transformation-free linear simplicial-simplicial regression via constrained iterative reweighted least squares: Introduction

 \section{Introduction}

-Compositional data\footnote{In the field of econometrics they are known as multivariate fractional data \citep{mullahy2015,murteira2016}.} are non-negative multivariate vectors whose variables (typically called components) convey only relative information.
-When the vectors are scaled to sum to 1, their sample space is the standard simplex
+Simplicial, or compositional data, data\footnote{In econometrics, these are commonly referred to as multivariate fractional data \citep{mullahy2015,murteira2016}.} are non-negative multivariate vectors whose components convey only relative information.
+When the vectors are scaled to sum to 1, their sample space is the standard simplex,

 where $D$ denotes the number of components.